FinMultiTime: A Four-Modal Bilingual Dataset for Financial Time-Series Analysis: Introduction

-To address these limitations, we introduce FinMultiTime, a bilingual, large-scale dataset.
-FinMultiTime temporally aligns data from year $2009$ to $2025$ by four modalities, including text, tables, images, and time series.
-Our dataset includes $4213$ S\&P 500 constituents and $892$ HS 300 constituents.
-After rigorous cleaning and preprocessing, FinMultiTime comprises 112.6 GB of minute, daily and quarterly level data covering both U.S (Table \ref{Overview of Bilingual Financial Dataset}). and Chinese markets.
+To address these limitations, we introduce FinMultiTime, a large-scale bilingual dataset that spans from $2009$ to $2025$.
+FinMultiTime aligns temporal data across four modalities: text, tables, images, and time series.
+Our dataset includes $4694$ S\&P 500 constituents and $892$ HS 300 constituents.
+After rigorous cleaning and preprocessing, FinMultiTime comprises 112.6 GB of minute, daily and quarterly level data covering both U.S. and Chinese markets (Table \ref{Overview of Bilingual Financial Dataset}).
 Real-time updates ensure the dataset reflects the latest market conditions, providing a comprehensive foundation for developing and validating multimodal forecasting models.
 Experimental results demonstrate that incorporating large-scale multimodal data significantly reduces prediction error and improves trend-direction accuracy, with high-quality sentiment and long-term trend information proving especially critical.
+Our contributions lie in three aspects: \begin{itemize} \item We first present \textbf{FinMultiTime}, a large-scale bilingual, cross-market, four-modality dataset for AI-driven stock market prediction (Table \ref{table:dataset_comparison} ).

+\item We provide reproducible and extensible usage guidelines to facilitate rapid adoption and expansion.
+The complete data collection, preprocessing pipeline, and example code will be available soon.